-If you run a funeral home in the Netherlands and want to start using a new cemetery, crematorium or garden of remembrance, you need a permit from the municipal authority.
+Do you run a funeral home in the Netherlands and do you want to start using a new cemetery, crematorium, or garden of remembrance?
+You need a permit from the municipal authority.
 The municipal authority decides where a funeral facility can be built.

-- You cannot incinerate lead or zinc lined coffins, and you must remove plastic or metal ornaments.
+- you may not incinerate lead or zinc lined coffins and you must remove plastic or metal ornaments

-- You must prevent emissions of several gases, such as nitrous oxides and mercury.
+- you must prevent emissions of certain gases, such as nitrous oxides and mercury

 Cemetery and crematorium registers

 Cemeteries in the Netherlands must keep registers with information on:

 - the identity and precise burial location of the deceased persons buried at the cemetery

 - the cremation urns placed at your cemetery

 When you close your crematorium or cemetery, you hand the register over to the municipality.